volatilflerovium/sqlite3_helper/README.md

-Notice that SQLiteDB will use sqlite3_prepare_v2 or sqlite3_prepare16_v2 base on the type of the query passed (const char* or const void) respectively the same apply to sqlite3_prepare_v3 or sqlite3_prepare16_v3.
+Notice that SQLiteDB will use sqlite3_prepare_v2 or sqlite3_prepare16_v2 base on the type of the query passed (const char* or const void) respectively the same apply to sqlite3_prepare_v3 and sqlite3_prepare16_v3.

+# Binding values

-A more interesting situation arises for execute secure SQL statements (bind values to statements).
+In order to execute secure SQL statements we have to bind values to prepared statements.
 For example:
 ```
     "SELECT * from Users where userID=?
 AND password=?"